MIPS/ndk/docs/user/standalone_toolchain.md

 ### Unified Headers

-Unified headers are a new feature of NDK r14: https://android.googlesource.com/platform/ndk/+/master/docs/UnifiedHeaders.md
+Unified headers are the up to date platform headers that are shipped alongside the legacy headers in NDK r14: https://android.googlesource.com/platform/ndk/+/master/docs/UnifiedHeaders.md

 To use unified headers with standalone toolchains, pass `--unified-headers` when